WaleedAshraf/linkedin-auto-unfollow/README.md

 - No data is scraped, collected, stored, or logged

 ## Required Access:
-- Extension only runs on "linkedin.com" pages.
+- Extension only runs on Linked-In site.
 - Tab access is required to check if pages are dynamically updated/rendered.